See attorney of record.

 A design patent, unlike a utility patent, limits the investor’s patent protection to the ornamental design of the article.
 Per 35 U.S.C. § 171, “[w]hoever invents any new, original and ornamental design for an article of manufacture may obtain a...

-A means by which a patentee may raise a claim of infringement even though each and every element of the patented invention is not identically present in the allegedly infringing product.
-The purpose of the doctrine is to prevent an infringer...
+The doctrine of equivalents is a means by which a holder of a patent may raise a claim of infringement even though each and every element of the patented invention is not identically present in the allegedly infringing product.
+The purpose...